 - 3.3.3 The welded joints of steam boilers, pressure vessels and heat exchangers shall be subjected to non-destructive testing within the scope specified in Table 3.3.3 depending on the class of structure (refer to 1.3.1.2, Part X "Boilers, Heat Exchangers and Pressure Vessels"). - 3.3.4 The welded joints of piping, depending on their class indicated in Table 1.3.2, Part VIII "Systems and Piping", shall be subjected to non-destructive testing within the scope specified in Table 3.3.4. - 3.3.5 Besides the structures specified in Tables 3.3.1, 3.3.3 and 3.3.4, such elements of machinery and gear as joints in cargo masts and posts, etc. are subject to non-destructive testing.
-The controlled weld lengths in these structures shall be established upon agreement with the surveyor. - 3.3.6 The surveyor may determine a distribution of non-destructive testing weld lengths differing from that specified in the approved inspection plan depending on the particular conditions, under which welding is carried out.
+The controlled weld lengths in these structures shall be established upon agreement with the surveyor in connection with the requirements of parts of the Rules specifying such structures. - 3.3.6 The surveyor may determine a distribution of non-destructive testing weld lengths differing from that specified in the approved inspection plan depending on the particular conditions, under which welding is carried out. - 3.3.7 The works shall determine, on the basis of radiographic and ultrasonic testing, the percentage of welded joint defects not less than once in six months and report the results to the Register.